Register Today!

 Interested Buyers

 If you are interested in purchasing one of these homes, please complete the First Homes Intake Form.
-A staff member will review your information to determine if you may be eligible for the First Homes program and, if so, ask you to get pre-approved with one of our partner lenders.
+A staff member will review your information and determine if you may be eligible for the First Homes program.
+If so, you will be asked to get pre-approved with one of our partner lenders.
 While we cannot promise a home to a prospective buyer, we will alert pre-approved applicants when the homes become available.

 What is First Homes?